awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/secure-tunneling-component.md

 ## Requirements<a name="secure-tunneling-component-requirements"></a>

-To deploy a component, you must meet the requirements for the component and its [dependencies](#secure-tunneling-component-dependencies)\.
 This component has the following requirements:
 + [Python](https://www.python.org/) 3\.5 or later installed on the Greengrass core device and added to the PATH environment variable\.
 + `libcrypto.so.1.1` installed on the Greengrass core device and added to the PATH environment variable\.
 + The Greengrass core device must allow outbound traffic on port 443\.